 What We Believe

-The Deity of the Lord Jesus Christ.
+The Deity of Our Lord Jesus Christ

 The Lord Jesus Christ is the eternal Son of God, the 2nd member of the Godhead, who pre-existed with the Father and the Holy Spirit.
 Through the Incarnation and Virgin Birth, Jesus took upon Himself the form of Man, thus revealing Himself as the God-Man.
 Jesus Christ was sinless, perfect, crucified, buried, resurrected, ascended, glorified and He will come again to earth a second time.
 He is the perfect Mediator between God and Man because in the person of Christ is the fully divine and the fully human.
 Of the same substance with the Father as to His divinity, yet of the same substance with us as to His humanity.
 Perfect in deity, perfect in humanity.